donyu/cs3136-recitations/recitation-8.md

 following results and write out the output of the program if it is GOOD.
 You do not have to write any output if the program is broken or bad.

 - GOOD: The program runs valgrind-clean
-- BAD: Valgrind repors memory error or leak
+- BAD: Valgrind reports memory error or leak
 - BROKEN: Does not compile

 a)